Visco01/gtfs_stops_clustering/README.md

 In this case, passing this CSV file to the clustering algorithm, **Amargosa Valley (Demo)** will be renamed **Amargarosa Valley**, and so on for all the entries provided.
 The reason why I needed to implement this feature is simply because I was dealing with bad stops names (typo) provided by default within the GTFS I was working on.

+## Requirements

+It is essential to have a **Redis server instance running locally** because the algorithm leverages Redis geospatial queries for efficient spatial operations.
+The Redis server is utilized to optimize geospatial queries, allowing the clustering algorithm to efficiently process proximity-related computations required during the clustering process.
+Please ensure that a Redis server is installed and running on your local machine to utilize the gem effectively.

 ## Installation

 Add this line to your application's Gemfile: